For the Competitive Gymnastics Schedule, visit the Schedule Page.

 NO REFUNDS OR CREDITS for competitive fees will be provided after September 1st.

 Our team program is based on a year round commitment from the gymnast and their family.
 Tuition will only be adjusted in the event of an injury or extended illness.
 There are no make ups for missed practices.
+Practices cancelled due to inclement weather will try to be re-scheduled but not guaranteed.

 Meet Fee Assessment